kadena-community/kadena.js/packages/apps/docs/src/docs/deploy/chainweb/chainweb-get-started.md

    - bz2-dev
    - zstd-dev

-   If the host uses the advance package tool (apt), you can install these libraries by running the following command:
+   If the host uses the advanced package tool (apt), you can install these libraries by running the following command:

    ```bash
    apt-get install ca-certificates libssl-dev libgmp-dev libsnappy-dev zlib1g-dev liblz4-dev libbz2-dev libgflags-dev libzstd-dev
    ```

-   On macOS, you can install these libraries by running the following command:
+   On macOS, if you have Apple Developer Tools (`xcode`) and `brew` installed, you can install these libraries by running the following command:

    ```bash
    brew install ca-certificates libgmp-dev libsnappy-dev zlib1g-dev liblz4-dev libbz2-dev libgflags-dev libzstd-dev